Kerry Wood

 Kerry Lee Wood (born June 16, 1977) is an American former baseball pitcher who played 14 seasons in Major League Baseball (MLB) for the Chicago Cubs, Cleveland Indians, and New York Yankees.
-Wood first came to prominence as a 20-year-old rookie when he recorded 20 strikeouts in a one-hit shutout against the Houston Astros, which some have argued may be the greatest single-game pitching performance in MLB history.
-The game also made Wood the co-holder of the MLB record for strikeouts in a single game (20) and earned Wood the nickname Kid K. He was later named the 1998 National League Rookie of the Year.
+Wood first came to prominence as a 20-year-old rookie, when he recorded 20 strikeouts in a one-hit shutout against the Houston Astros, which some have argued may be the greatest single-game pitching performance in MLB history.
+The game also made Wood the co-holder of the MLB record for strikeouts in a single game (20) and earned Wood the nickname "Kid K".
+He was later named the 1998 National League Rookie of the Year.

-Wood would go on to record over 200 strikeouts in four out of his first five seasons, with a high of 266 in 2003.
+Wood went on to record over 200 strikeouts in four out of his first five seasons, with a high of 266 in 2003.
 He holds several MLB strikeout records.
 Though he struggled with injuries throughout his career, Wood was twice named an All-Star.
 Wood transitioned to a relief pitcher in 2007 due to continued struggles with injuries, ultimately reviving his career as a closer.
-During his career Wood was placed on the disabled list 14 times in 14 major league seasons, which included missing the entire 1999 season due to Tommy John surgery.
+During his career, Wood was placed on the disabled list 14 times in 14 major league seasons, which included missing the entire 1999 season due to Tommy John surgery.
 After a slow start to the 2012 season, Wood retired on May 18, 2012.

 Early life

-Wood attended MacArthur High School in Irving, Texas, for his first three seasons of high school baseball.
-He continued his education at Grand Prairie High School for his final season as a high school player.
-Wood was high school teammates with Kevin Walker.
+Wood attended MacArthur High School in Irving, Texas, for his first three seasons of high-school baseball.
+He continued his education at Grand Prairie High School for his final season as a high-school player.
+As a senior, Wood went 14-0 with a 0.77 ERA and 159 strikeouts in 81 innings, and was named All-American and Texas 5A Player of the Year.
+Wood was high-school teammates with Kevin Walker.
 He initially committed to play college baseball at McLennan Community College in Waco.